 * There was the incident in 2012 when Marryatt squeaked at a public protestor, Lynch, in the Council bldg & Parker formally banned Lynch from observing public meetings.
 (Lynch's banning was later rescinded).
 That was the sorry state of affairs between Marryatt / Parker & ratepayers who paid their exorbitant salaries.

-* Road pot holes citizens endured post quakes, were an example of the bad communication & disconnect between local govt, represented by Council, Marryatt & Parker & central govt, represented by CERA / SCIRT, Brownlee & Sutton.
+* Road pot holes citizens endured post quakes, were an example of the bad communication & disconnect between local govt, represented by Council, Marryatt & Parker & NZ National govt, represented by CERA / SCIRT, Brownlee & Sutton.
 Although Council was responsible for road repairs at the best of times, at the worst of times, Council workers were also part of SCIRT road repair teams, responsible for infrastructure repairs below roads - water, sewage, drain pipes, etc.

 SCIRT media message 15.10.12: